Matthías Jochumsson: Life

-He was born in Skógar in Þorskafjörður, NW Iceland, into a poor family.
+He was born in Skógar in Þorskafjörður, western Iceland, into a poor family.
 He studied theology, was ordained priest and for a number of years served as pastor at Oddi, S Iceland, and later in Akureyri.
 He also worked as a newspaper editor and schoolteacher.
 In his religious views, Matthías leaned towards Unitarianism.
 Matthías made some trips to the continent to further his education.

 Intending to become a businessman, Matthías discovered his passion for languages and literature.
 In addition to his own works, which include many hymns, Matthías was a prolific translator, especially from English and the Scandinavian languages.
 His translations from Shakespeare include Hamlet, Macbeth, Othello and Romeo and Juliet.

 Matthías's popular comedy, "Skugga-Sveinn", which premiered in 1860, is often hailed as Iceland's first successful performed play.

 He wrote "Lofsöngur" with music by Sveinbjörn Sveinbjörnsson in Edinburgh, Scotland in 1874.

 He died in Akureyri, where his house, Sigurhæðir, is now a museum, devoted to his life and work.
 He is buried in Akureyri.